MediaMonkey Gold

 Regardless, one of the most interesting Gold features can be found in the mobile device management section.
 When working with a media library on a computer, it’s a relatively simple thing to download additional codecs that expand your computer’s ability to play different file types – but it’s not so easy on a mobile device.

 Instead, MediaMonkey offers you the ability to automatically convert files to a compatible format while transferring to your device.
-You can even change the sampling rate to reduce file size for media files like podcasts or audiobooks, since you don’t really need CD-quality audio for speech content.
+You can even change the sampling rate to reduce file size for media files like podcasts or audiobooks since you don’t really need CD-quality audio for speech content.

-This allows you to dramatically increase the amount of those files you can fit into the limited space available on your mobile devices, and is another feature that’s only available in the Gold edition.
+This allows you to dramatically increase the amount of those files you can fit into the limited space available on your mobile devices and is another feature that’s only available in the Gold edition.

 Unfortunately, working with my Galaxy S7 was the only time I ever ran into a bug with MediaMonkey.
-I was worried that I had accidentally triggered a sync of my media libraries, and so I quickly unplugged it – but when I plugged it back in, the program refused to recognize it even though Windows did without issue.
+I was worried that I had accidentally triggered a sync of my media libraries, so I quickly unplugged it – but when I plugged it back in, the program refused to recognize it even though Windows did without issue.

 Luckily, all I had to do was close the program and restart it, and everything was back in working order.